 Ana Iris, 18 years old, will be graduating from high school next year.
 She currently works at The Mariposa Center for Girls full time as part of the kitchen and cleaning staff.
 She has proven to be a responsible, reliable team member at Mariposa and is extremely flexible in helping us with programs for the younger girls when needed.
 Her perspective as both an employee and an active Mariposa program participant is fundamental in understanding the needs of our older girls.

 Ingrid García.
 20 years old, is in her junior year at a local high school.
 She is interested in going to beauty school and her goal is to open up a small salon near her home.
 She is currently employed as a nanny.

 Mabreidy Martinez, 17 years old.
 Mabreidy had a baby recently, but that has not stopped her to continue her studies.
 Throughout her years as a Mariposa, she has actively participated in water sports.
 She served as our summer life guard assistant during camp last year, and is an avid surfer and kitesurfer.
 She is currently working as a nanny and will be starting her summer job working at a kite school in town.

 Because of your support we were able to treat our graduates to a very special trip!
 On May 6th we traveled to Santo Domingo to celebrate literature and the arts at the 17th Annual Book Fair.
 The girls went home with books, saw a Guloys theatre production in the national theatre, listened to a "conscious rap" performance and visted the pavillion dedicated to the late Dede Mirabal.
 For some of them this was their first time in the capital and first night being away from home!
 It was a spectacular adventure for these girls and it would not have been possible without your generosity.

 We look forward to sending you more exciting updates from the field as we gear up for summer!

-The Mariposa DR Foundation
+The girls, families, volunteers and staff at The Mariposa DR Foundation